The Versatility of a GPR Concrete Scanner: What Can it Find?

 A Trinity Subsurface employee using a concrete scanning tool and tablet to locate subsurface features under a wall.

-So what won’t you see on these reports?
 While the GPR concrete scanner can detect several material types, it will not observe the following:

 2. Double stacked rebar